 Procedures relating to unanimous recommendations

 The Adjudication Committee's recommendations and any comments shall be processed by the Research Committee.
 The Chairman of the Research Committee may recommend unanimous Committee recommendations.
-If - despite unanimous Committee recommendations - there exists justified doubt about whether or not a thesis should be approved, the Research Committee shall seek further clarification from the Adjudication Committee, or appoint two new experts to submit individual statements about the thesis.
+If - despite unanimous Committee recommendations - there exist justified doubt about whether or not a thesis should be approved, a majority in the Research Committee may seek further clarification from the Adjudication Committee, or appoint two new experts to submit individual statements about the thesis.
 Such individual statements shall be presented to the PhD candidate, who will be provided with the opportunity to comment.
-The Board shall adopt a decision relating to the case in response to recommendations from the Research Committee, and on the basis of the Committee's recommendations, the statements obtained and any comments submitted by the PhD candidate.
+The Research Committee shall make a final decision relating to the case in response on the basis of the Committee's recommendations, the statements obtained and any comments submitted by the PhD candidate.

 Procedures relating to split recommendations